kim1339/sensus/README.md

 You can see our YouTube video [here](https://www.youtube.com/watch?v=F5t9dTnxBsc&feature=youtu.be)

+The h5 file for the model weights and architecture can be accessed here: https://drive.google.com/file/d/1rS6icpUGQwIGMecRsOKuQvZAhKBV2SYu/view?usp=sharing

 **Project:** A personalized, content and action recommendation system based on the detected emotions of the specific user (driver).

 **Project components include:**